apollographql/apollo-server/packages/apollo-server/README.md

 Anyone is welcome to contribute to Apollo Server, just read [CONTRIBUTING.md](./CONTRIBUTING.md), take a look at the [roadmap](./ROADMAP.md) and make your first PR!

-## Getting Started
+## Getting started

-Apollo Server is super easy to setup:
+To get started with Apollo Server:

 * Install with `npm install apollo-server-<integration>`
 * Write a GraphQL schema
-* Use one of the following snippets to get started.
+* Use one of the following snippets

 There are two ways to install Apollo Server: